qoraraf/pdsnd_github/README.md

 Git project for PDSP ND

 ### Description
-Describe what your project is about and what it does
+This project is a training to master GIT and GIThub

 ### Files used
-Include the files used
+bikeshare.py
+3 csv files which are gitignored

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.